 Gradually, he moved into business planning alongside his father, observing and learning.
 “My father would meet with clients, find out what their issues were, and meet their needs without having preconceived ideas of what to sell them.
 I watched how he built relationships over time.”
 And, after more than 35 years, Steven Brinton’s own successful career is something both father and son can be proud of.

 A new generation.

-Steven’s son, S. Taylor (Taylor), graduated from the University of Phoenix, and like his father, holds a degree in finance.
+Steven’s son, Taylor, graduated from the University of Phoenix, and like his father, holds a degree in finance.
 After a brief career in computers, Taylor says he saw a more rewarding life in the careers of his father and grandfather.
 “For me,” he explains, “the most exciting aspect was the relationship building.”
-With his college degree and some job experience in hand, Taylor Brinton met with Bill Gallagher, Managing Partner of the Utah office.
-“He’s a very sharp guy,“ Gallagher says of the novice Agent.
+With his college degree and some job experience in hand, Taylor Brinton met with Bill Gallagher, managing partner of the Utah office.
+“He’s a very sharp guy,“ Gallagher says of the novice agent.

 And, in keeping with Brinton family tradition, Taylor will be partnering with his father, Steven.
 Having both earned the CLTC (certified in long-term care) designations, they will begin to offer families assistance with long-term care planning.
 “Our goal is to identify peoples’ dreams, and help them figure out how to achieve them,” says Steven.